all-of-us/raw-data-repository/rest-api/README.md

 You can either use the Cloud SQL proxy or run a MySQL instance locally.

+### Installing dependencies
+From the rest-api directory, run
+'''Shell
+pip install -r requirements.txt -t lib/
+'''
+This will install all the needed dependencies in the 'lib' directory.

 ### Use the Cloud SQL Proxy

 [Install the proxy](https://cloud.google.com/sql/docs/external#proxy) (make sure